mwGHburger/MarsRoverQuorem1/README.md

-# MYOB Quorem - Language Design Problems
+# MYOB Quorem Review - Language Design Problems
-This repository holds my application that I will using for my first Quorem Review.
-This console-based application is inspired by the [Mars Rover Kata](https://github.com/MYOB-Technology/General_Developer/blob/main/katas/kata-mars-rover/kata-mars-rover.md).
+This repository holds my application that I will be using for my first Quorem Review (MYOB).
+This application aims demonstrate my knowledge and illustrate the concepts I have learned throughout my experience in the Future Makers Academy - Acceleration Phase so far.

+This console-based application is inspired by the [Mars Rover Kata](https://github.com/MYOB-Technology/General_Developer/blob/main/katas/kata-mars-rover/kata-mars-rover.md) - it provides an interface for a user to interact with a rover and naivgate it around on a grid.

-The programming language used in this project are as follow:
+The programming language used in this project:
 - C#

 ## Setup and Installation